 If you or someone you love has developed CRPS after sustaining an injury caused by another person’s negligent or reckless conduct, we may be able to help you file a claim for compensation from the party at fault.
-For more information about your full range of legal options after a personal injury accident, contact a New York City injury lawyer of Hach & Rose, LLP, by calling (212) 779-0057.
+For more information about your full range of legal options after a personal injury accident, contact a New York City personal injury lawyer of Hach & Rose, LLP, by calling (212) 779-0057.

 Treatment Options for CRPS